128th Air Refueling Wing

-The 128th Air Refueling Wing (128 ARW) is a unit of the Wisconsin Air National Guard, stationed at General Mitchell Air National Guard Base, Milwaukee, Wisconsin.
+The 128th Air Refueling Wing is a unit of the Wisconsin Air National Guard, stationed at General Mitchell Air National Guard Base, Milwaukee, Wisconsin.
 If activated to federal service in the United States Air Force, the wing is operationally gained by the Air Mobility Command (AMC).

-Overview
+Mission

 The 128th Air Refueling Wing principal mission is air refueling.
 The wing enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
 It also provides aerial refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
 The wing is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.